Tesla (TSLA) Bull, Base, & Bear Price Prediction and Forecast

-With Elon Musk’s EV empire now outside of the $1 trillion club, with the latest tumble bringing it to a market cap of around $900 billion.
+Elon Musk’s EV empire now sits outside of the $1 trillion club, with its current market capitalization at $809.43 billion.
 So, questions linger as to whether the most ambitious of growth drivers (think Cybercab and Optimus humanoid robot, both of which were featured at the company’s robotaxi event last year) will bear fruit sooner rather than later.

 Indeed, Tesla’s stock has gone through vicious crashes before.
 And while the stock may not be ready to shift gears from reverse to forward, I do think that a worsening of its latest drawdown could prove a significant buying opportunity, given the chance its drivers could pay off at some point over the medium term.
 Undoubtedly, the bears may be winning the tug-of-war on the stock now, as Elon Musk’s role at DOGE (Department of Government Efficiency) becomes old news as hype surrounding Musk’s friendship with Trump begins to fade.